 “Slide into bed with an entrepreneur, and you wind up cuddling with his business.” – Meg Cadoux Hirshberg

-It’s no secret that running a business can get in the way of managing a relationship.
-Most entrepreneurs and small business owners don’t really think about how the long days and singular focus of running a fledgling business can affect their romantic partners.
+It's no secret that running a business can get in the way of managing a relationship.
+Finding balance can seem daunting at times.
+Most entrepreneurs and small business owners don't really think about how the long days and singular focus of running a fledgling business can affect their romantic partners.
 Many couples go through hard times, but startup businesses differ from other relationship stressors in that the business becomes a third entity in the relationship, taking up time, resources, and attention that might otherwise go to a girlfriend or spouse.

 The majority of these guidelines come down to simple time management: if you want your relationship to work, you need to make choices that let you spend quality time with your significant other, even during the throes of a startup company.

 My husband and I are both entrepreneurs, so it helps that we both ‘get’ each other and we understand what is entailed in the life of a business owner.
 We also love the freedom, that having a business gives us.
 We both love to travel and explore exotic places, so we plan trips on our own schedule.
 He is in love with paddle surfing and I am into the flying trapeze, so we are blessed to be able to work our schedules around our passions.

 We have also learned some strategies that help our relationship flourish, because just like a business, a marriage needs attention, nurturing and time to grow.
 It's about finding balance.

 Here are a few tips to help keep you on track: